petrushchako/Kubernetes/Helm/Helm-Deep-Dive-V3/REAME.md

 <br>

 ### The Problem with Unmanaged Software
-Without a package manager, installing software can result in:
+**Without a package manager, installing software can result in**:
 * Dependency issues (a "dependency nightmare")
 * Lack of meaningful error messages
 * Manual configuration
 * Fragmented update processes requiring deep application knowledge

-Package managers solve these problems by:
+**Package managers solve these problems by**:
-* Reading metadata
-* Resolving and downloading dependencies
-* Installing components in proper sequence
-* Applying post-install configuration as needed
+* Reading metadata<br>Packaged applications have accompanying data that indicates how it is installed (e.g. dependencies)
+* Resolve dependencies<br>Not only do we know what the application stack depends on, we also know where to get it and how to install it.
+* Installation<br>The pieces of tha package are installed in order.
+This prevents failures by ensuring that requirements are met.
+* Configuration<br>The installed components of a package may require post installation steps (e.g. linking databases).

 <br>

 ### Applying Package Management Concepts to Kubernetes
 Deploying applications on Kubernetes involves multiple resources like services, pods, and DNS configurations.
 Helm abstracts this complexity by introducing **charts**, which are complete definitions of Kubernetes applications.
-These charts:
-* Contain configuration (via templates and values)
-* Are installed via `helm install` with a single command
-* Bundle all required components and logic for proper deployment
+This is how Helm manages packages:
+- **Helm Chart**<br>This is the defenition of K8s application. helm uses this information along with a config to instantiate a released object.
+- **Least Invasive Change**<br>In the event that there is a change to a release, Helm will only change what has been updated since last release.
+- **Running vs Desired State**<br>If a Helm chart has been released, Helm can determine what the current state of the environment is cs the desired state and make changes as needed.
+- **Release Tracking**<br>Helm versions releases.
+This means that if something goes wrong, the release can be rolled back to previous version.

 <br>